Caring For Braces

 - Power Toothbrush or Waterpik: These devices, such as the Oral-B Professional Series toothbrush, are designed to make brushing easier and more efficient.

 Early gum disease is reversible with professional help and good home care, but if you ignore it, it can get worse.

-Gum disease is usually painless, so you need to pay attention to signs like bleeding or swollen and puffy gums.
-Carefully follow Dr. J.K.
-Dillehay or Dr. Ken Dillehay’s and staff's directions on hygiene to avoid these problems.
+Gum disease is usually painless, so watch for signs like bleeding or swollen and puffy gums.
+Avoid any painful consequences by listening to the hygiene directions you hear from Dr. JK Dillehay or Dr. Ken Dillehay on hygiene to avoid these problems.